 “If you want to get the ‘O’ back in your life – and I’m not talking about Oprah – reach out and speak to your menopause specialist,” she says.
 “If you don’t have a menopause specialist, I have some great tips on finding one.”

 Healthcare providers may suggest one or more options for treating dyspareunia, including moisturizers, lubricants, systemic estrogen therapy (pills, patches or creams), local estrogen therapy (localized in the vagina only), DHEA vaginal insert, and/or pelvic floor therapy.
-Some women need a combination of several of these.
+Using something like the ultimate guide to Yoni can help with the latter, and whilst each method has its benefits, some women need a combination of several of these.

 When it comes to dyspareunia, Dolgen has a simple motto.
 “Suffering in silence is out.
 Reaching out is in!”